TheRealBarenziah/imgbb-uploader/README.md

   Enable this to force your image to be deleted after that time. */,

   base64string:
-    "data:image/jpeg;base64,blahblah" /* OPTIONAL (unless options.imagePath is falsy)
+    "data:image/jpeg;base64,blahblahblah" /* OPTIONAL (unless options.imagePath is falsy)
   Enable this to upload base64-encoded image directly as string.
-  Allows to work with RAM directly for increased performance (skips the call to filesystem I/O).
+  Allows to work with RAM directly for increased performance (skips fs I/O calls).

-  Beware: this param will be ignored if options.imagePath exists!
+  Beware: options.imagePath will be ignored as long as options.base64string is defined!
   */,
 };